Reason231/NodeJS-Sangam/Part-1/10.Authentication and Authorization/readme.md

 ## Note of Logout Functionality
-- Since, wer are using the "bearer token" for the authorization.
+- Since, we are using the "bearer token" for the authorization.
 - We can't create logout functionality from the backend.
 - We need to do the logout functionality from the react only.
 - If we had used the "cookie" for the authorization.
 Logout functionality can be created like this =>